seap-udea/pryngles-public/README.md

     distribution of points the surface of spheres and disks.
 In the `RingedPlanet` interface of `Pryngles` the `Spangler` class correspond to the class `Sample`.
+  - The spangler class have been implemented to a point of creating multiple spanglers in a single one.
   - We add the capability to preview spangles with the Spangler methods.
   - New classes introduced: Spangle.
   - New methods introduced in body class: spangle_body.